-Spiral bamboo is not bamboo at all.
-Spiral bamboo is a specially grown version of what is commonly called lucky bamboo.
-The plant's botanical name is Dracaena sanderiana.
+A spiral bamboo plant isn't bamboo at all.
+Spiral bamboo is a specially grown version of what is commonly called lucky bamboo (Dracaena sanderiana).
 This extremely easy-to-grow plant is often given as a gift for luck or for money.
 Chinese tradition and the practice of feng shui hold that different numbers of stalks direct good energy to various aspects of an individual's life.
-Although it is often grown hydroponically (in water), Dracaena also grows well in soil.
+Although it's often grown hydroponically (in water), Dracaena also grows well in soil as an indoor plant.

-Dracaena does not grow naturally in a spiral shape.
+Dracaena doesn't grow naturally in a spiral shape.
 Achieving the spiral shape is a time-consuming process.
 The plant is placed in a three-sided box, allowing only one side at a time to be exposed to the light.
-The plant naturally grows toward the light, and once a spiral is achieved (sometimes in as long as six months), the plant is turned and the box modified so another portion of the plant has access to light.
+The plant naturally grows toward the light, and once a spiral is achieved, sometimes in as long as six months, the plant is turned and the box modified so another portion of the plant has access to light.
 This process continues until the desired twists are achieved.

 Normal household conditions and temperatures will support a spiral bamboo plant.
 Ideally, the indoor temperature should be between 60 and 85 degrees Fahrenheit.
-Spiral bamboo likes humidity, so if there is not adequate humidity in the house, be sure to mist the plant with water every other day.
-Spiral bamboo does not respond well to rapid temperature changes, so avoid placing it next to a door or a heat register.
+Spiral bamboo likes humidity, so if there isn't adequate humidity in the house, be sure to mist the plant with water in a spray bottle every other day.
+Spiral bamboo doesn't respond well to rapid temperature changes, so avoid placing it next to a door or a heat register.

 Growing in Water